sensu/sensu-ansible/docs/dynamic_checks.md

 ## Picking up changes on the fly
 Let's say, for some reason, one of your nodes decides to switch roles, or take on the responsibility of another role.
-You've got a webserver, who all of a sudden you decide "this guy should be running Redis too".
+You've got a webserver, who all of a sudden you decide "this guy should be running redis too".
 No problem!
 You probably had something like:
 ```
 [webservers]